Honoring, Encouraging, Educating

 Co-Presented by the International Women's Peace Group http://internationalwomenspeacegroup.org HWPL and the Institute for Cultural Diplomacy.
 Advocates of International peace building based on cross cultural understanding, inter-faith communication and cooperation gathered among present and past world leaders to make a commitment to the cessation of wars, violence and intolerance.
 IWPG Chair Maria Kim and HWPL M.H.
 Lee have dedicated their lives to building a global network of messengers of peace.
 The Women's International Center was represented by Dr. Bridget McDonald.

-The Women's International Center would like to thank Mylene Dautel from the Normandy Business School as well as Lise Calligaris, a student from l'Institut Supérieur de Communication et Publicité (ISCOM), a communications, marketing, public relations and advertising school in Paris, for dedicating their summers to an internship with us.
+The Women's International Center would like to thank Mylene Dautel from the Normandy Business School as well as Lise Calligaris, a student from l'Institut Supérieur de Communication et Publicité (ISCOM), a communications, marketing, public relations and advertising school in Paris, for dedicating their summers 2014 to an internship with us.
+We express our gratitude to Noémie Auvray who is interning with us this year in 2015 from the University of La Rochelle.
+France.

-EEday Sunday May 17 2015 will be an enjoyable and educational community event – family activities, food, eco art, and entertainment.
-Network with your community and learn the latest strategies for healthy lifestyles, conservation and sustainability.
+EEday Sunday May 17 2015 was an enjoyable and educational community event with family activities, food, eco art, and entertainment.
+Every year we can network with our community and learn the latest strategies for healthy lifestyles, conservation and sustainability.
+Let's make every day Earth Day!

 Mental Health Through the Generations.
 Kathi Lencioni, Senior Vice President and Chief Executive Officer of Sharp Mesa Vista and Sharp McDonald Center at Sharp HealthCare moderates this expert panel including Dr. Alisha Carpenter, Dr. Dara Schwartz and Larkin Hoyt.